House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Wood categories

 Wood is divided into softwoods and hardwoods.
-Both types contain great wood species that differ in usage and properties.
+Both types contain species that differ in usage and properties.
 Hardwoods come from deciduous trees, whereas softwoods come from evergreen trees.
 As the name says, hardwoods are harder than softwoods, but some softwoods are incredibly durable too.

 Softwoods are used for flooring, decking, structural applications, construction framing, interior molding, and landscaping.
 They are lightweight and less dense than hardwoods, so they are usually easier to work with and process.
 Cedar, Spruce, Redwood, and Pine are the most commonly used softwoods.
+Below is a list of some of the most popular hardwoods and softwoods, along with their characteristics.

 Hardwoods